 If you fail the prelim, your graduate program unit must provide you with its written policy regarding continuation.
 If you miss the scheduled prelims, you must file a new application for the next semester.

+Test results are kept in your graduate record.
 After you pass the prelim(s), you are considered ready to undertake independent research.

 During the semester that you are preparing for doctoral prelims, you may enroll for a minimum of 1 graduate credit and still be considered full time for financial aid or grant purposes.
 International students should check with the Center for International Education for more information.
 This status is available for one semester only, and does not fulfill residence requirements.
-To request this option, you must have already submitted your Application for the Doctoral Preliminary Examination.
+To request this option, you must have already submitted your online Application for the Doctoral Preliminary Examination.

 3. Dissertator Status